 The prisoner’s dilemma is a popular introductory example of a game analyzed in game theory that demonstrates why “rational” individuals are unlikely to cooperate, even when it could be in both of their best interests to do so, a win-win scenario.
 The two prisoners dilemmas below simulate both what we’ll call the classical example, two prisoners being interrogated you can run playing various playing styles against a competeing prisoner who is default set on random, or try various styles against each other.
 You can "iterate" this game, or make it go on for multiple rounds as well, turningit into a multi-move game to see how strategies play out long term.

 The traditional prisoners dilemma works as follows, you and your accomplice get caught committing a crime.
 The police interrogate you separately.
-Before you’re carted off, you promise not to snitch on each otehr.
+Before you’re carted off, you promise not to snitch on each other.

-Over the course of the "interogations" by police the following things can happen:
+Over the course of the "interrogations" by police the following things can happen:

 1) You have no preplanning with the other player, and no way to communicate.

 2) The best and second best outcomes can occur if you do snitch.

 3) The worst outcome will happen to the person who doesn’t snitch.

 Depending on how you set-up your payoff matrix the game's mechanics could actually get flipped on it's head.
 If the best result and worst result is for both prisoners to cooperate, and the second and third best results are for cooperating, then cooperation becomes more appealing.
 And in reality thatis typically how the payoff matrix actually exists (in democracies or states with good legal systems) So if the DA has no case if no one snitches, then the best outcome is for each person is to always cooperate, and never snitch.
 But people usually do, since you have no guarantee at the end of the day as to what will happen.
 That said, as we'll read in the next sections, there are many successful cartels, wherein companies cooperate on pricing instead of defecting, and they manage to maintain these systems for years.